How Does Bankruptcy Affect Your Mortgage?

-The important thing to remember is that if you have enough equity that you fall above the exemption amount, your bankruptcy trustee may choose to sell your home to pay back creditors.
+It’s especially important to remember that if you have so much equity that you fall above the exemption amount, your bankruptcy trustee may choose to sell your home to pay back creditors.
 They’ll pay you back for any exempted equity following the sale, but you’ll have to find a new home.

 In certain situations, you may have the option of reaffirming the debt to avoid losing the house if you continue making your payments.
-However, speak to your bankruptcy attorney and mortgage servicer about how to handle the process and what your options are.
+However, it’s best to talk with your bankruptcy attorney and mortgage servicer about your options and how to handle the process.

-There are instances in which you may have options in deciding which exemption rules apply, so speak with your bankruptcy attorney.
+There are instances where you may have options in deciding which exemption rules apply, so speaking with your bankruptcy attorney is always wise.

 What About Chapter 13?
 What Happens With My Existing Mortgage?

-With a chapter 13 bankruptcy, borrowers will not lose their property.
-You will include details on how you plan on paying your mortgage in your repayment plan.
+With a chapter 13 bankruptcy, you won’t lose your property.
+You’ll include details in your repayment plan on how you plan on paying your mortgage.
 In most cases, an automatic stay is issued once Chapter 13 is filed.
 An automatic stay means that creditors must stop collection efforts.

-It was designed to temporarily halt foreclosure and stop repossession of homes regardless of the stage of the foreclosure proceedings.
+The stay was designed to temporarily halt foreclosure and stop repossession of homes regardless of what stage the foreclosure proceedings are in.
 For homeowners with too much equity to qualify for a homestead exemption in their jurisdiction, this is an advantage of a Chapter 13 filing.

-There are a couple of important caveats here: First, you have to stay current on any mortgage payments that are due after the filing.
-If you’re behind on your payments, missed payments can be included in your reorganization plan, but you have to make sure all these debts are paid back by the end of your plan timeline.
+There are a couple of important caveats to be aware of here: First, you must stay current on any mortgage payments that are due after the filing.
+If you’re behind on your payments, you can include missed payments in your reorganization plan, but you have to make sure you pay all these debts back by the end of your plan timeline.

 Can You Get A Mortgage While In Bankruptcy?